marcgg/marcgg.github.com/_posts/2015-08-27-deadlines-estimates-software-startup.md

 layout: post
 title: Deadlines And Estimates In Startups
 description: Using deadlines and estimates in a software project  gets a bad reputation.
 However, when done well, it can make a lot of sense to embrace them.
-blog: false
+blog: true
 category: blog
 cssscope: deadlines
 tag: ProjectManagement
 ---

 A lot of developers in startups are against deadlines and estimates.
-There's even a whole "#NoEstimate" movement that appeared recently.
+There's even a whole "[\#NoEstimate][1]" movement that appeared recently.

 This fact is usually hard to understand for project owners, and it leads to incomprehensions on both sides.
-Product owners feel like developers don't want to commit and act unprofessionally, developers feel like management don't trust them... it's a mess, and it's not helpful for the company or the well being of the employees.
+Product owners feel like developers don't want to commit and act unprofessionally, developers feel like management don't trust them and set unrealistic goals... it's a mess, and it's not helpful for the company nor the well being of the employees.

 Let's take a few minutes to see why this is happening and what we can do to work more effectively together.
 It's a long article, so I summarised the various points in the tl;dr section below.